Adam Duvall Player Props: Red Sox vs. Tigers

-Adam Duvall -- 1-for-3 with a home run and three RBI in his last game -- will be in action for the Boston Red Sox against the Detroit Tigers, with Joey Wentz on the hill, on April 8 at 4:10 PM ET.
+Adam Duvall -- 3-for-5 with two doubles, a home run and two RBI in his last game -- will be in action for the Boston Red Sox against the Detroit Tigers, with Matthew Boyd on the mound, on April 9 at 1:10 PM ET.

-He collected three RBI (going 1-for-3 with a home run and a walk) in his previous game against the Tigers.
+In his most recent game, he racked up three extra-base hits (3-for-5 with two doubles, a home run and two RBI) against the Tigers.

 Adam Duvall Game Info & Props vs. the Tigers